nahuelsantos/dinky-server/wiki_content/System-Overview.md

 ## Next Steps

-- See the [Installation Guide](installation.md) to set up your own Dinky Server
+- See the [Installation Guide](Installation-Guide) to set up your own Dinky Server
-- Explore the [Services Documentation](../services) to learn about each component
+- Explore the [Mail Service](Mail-Service) documentation to learn about email functionality
-- Check out the [Developer Guide](../developer-guide) for local development and customization
+- Check out the [Local Development](Local-Development) guide for local development and customization